 1:4 for 2 to 3 year olds

 Playgroup has the support of a volunteer parent committee.
 This committee is elected at the Annual General Meeting (AGM).
 The AGM is open to parents of all the children who attend the setting.
 It is our shared forum for looking back over the previous year’s activities and shaping the coming year’s plan.
 The committee meets regularly and is vital to Playgroup’s smooth running.
-Please speak to Vicki if you are interested in being on the committee, or would like to know more about it and what it involves.
+Please speak to Vicki if you are interested in being on the committee or would like to know more about it and what it involves.
 We value your help.

 General